Sharif University of Technology

-Sharif University of Technology (SUT); (دانشگاه صنعتی شریف, romanized: Dāneshgāh-e sana'ti-e sharif) is a public research university in Tehran, Iran.
-The University is an institution for science, technology, engineering, and mathematics (STEM) fields.
+Sharif University of Technology (دانشگاه صنعتی شریف, romanized: Dāneshgāh-e San'ati-e Sharif) is a public research university in Tehran, Iran.
+The university is an institution for science, technology, engineering, and mathematics (STEM) fields.

-Established in 1966 under the reign of Mohammad Reza Shah Pahlavi, it was formerly named in his honor as Aryamehr University of Technology (دانشگاه صنعتی آریامهر) and for a short period after the 1979 revolution, the university was called Tehran University of Technology but then it was renamed to Sharif University of Technology after Majid Sharif Vaghefi, a leading dissident member of People's Mojahedin Organization of Iran.
+Established in 1966 under the reign of Mohammad Reza Shah Pahlavi, it was named in his honor as Aryamehr University of Technology (دانشگاه صنعتی آریامهر) and for a short period after the 1979 revolution, the university was called Tehran University of Technology but then it was renamed to Sharif University of Technology after Majid Sharif Vaghefi, a leading dissident member of People's Mojahedin Organization of Iran.

 Today, the university provides both undergraduate and graduate programs in 15 main departments.
 The student body consists of about 6,000 undergraduate students and 4,700 graduate students from all the 31 provinces of Iran.
 Funding for Sharif University is provided by the government and through private funding.
 Undergraduate admission to Sharif is limited to the top 800 of the 500,000 students who pass the national entrance examination administered annually by the Iranian Ministry of Science, Research and Technology.

-In 2023, according to U.S. News & World Report, the world ranking of this university reached 598.

 History

-Mohammad Ali Mojtahedi and members of the scientific board of Sharif University of Technology in 1967.
+Mohammad Ali Mojtahedi and members of the scientific board of Aryamehr University of Technology in 1967.

 The university was founded in 1966 with the name Aryamehr University of Industry by Mohammad Ali Mojtahedi.
 At that time, there were 54 faculty members and a total of 412 students who were selected by national examination.
 Four departments were established: Electrical, Metallurgical, Mechanical, and Chemical Engineering.

-In 1972, Mohammad Reza Pahlavi appointed Sayyed Hosein Nasr as president of the university with the goal of modeling the school based on the Massachusetts Institute of Technology, but with roots in Iranian culture.
+In 1972, Mohammad Reza Pahlavi appointed Hossein Nasr as president of the university with the goal of modeling the school based on the Massachusetts Institute of Technology, but with roots in Iranian culture.
 In 1974 a new campus of the university was established in Isfahan.
-But later that campus became an independent university, named Isfahan University of Technology (IUT).
+But later, that campus became an independent university, named Isfahan University of Technology (IUT).

 Following the revolution, the university was named after Majid Sharif Vaghefi, who was one of the People's Mujahedin of Iran group's leaders who was killed by the members of a splinter group (later renamed to Peykar Organization) who had recently converted from Islam to Marxism and were adamant to forcefully change the Mujahedin's organization's ideology to Marxism.

-As for 2020, the university has about 12,000 students and over 700 faculty members in 16 main departments.
+As of 2020, the university has about 12,000 students and over 700 faculty members in 16 main departments.

 During the Mahsa Amini protests in 2022, many students participated, with video footage of the protest and subsequent response by Iranian security forces published first to social media and then by major news organizations.
 Iranian state news agency IRNA reported that at least 37 students were arrested and most were released shortly afterwards.

+On 6 April 2026, in the 2026 Iran war, the campus was attacked by the US and Israel.